fieldtrip/website/faq/how_can_i_test_the_serial_port_connection_between_two_computers.md

 {% include image src="/assets/img/faq/how_can_i_test_the_serial_port_connection_between_two_computers/serial_connect_write_read_event.jpg" width="400" %}

-Alternatively, one can simply use MATLAB serial objects and low level reading function fread or fscan
+Alternatively, one can simply use MATLAB serial objects and low-level reading function fread or fscan

     %% objects are cleared
     clear all;